balanced/balanced-docs/api/debits.rst

 .. cssclass:: method-section

-list all debits
+List All Debits
 ---------------

 Returns a list of debits you've previously created.
 The debits are returned in sorted order, with the most recent debits appearing first.

-.. container:: method-description
+.. cssclass:: dl-horizontal dl-params

   ``limit``
       *optional* integer.
 Defaults to ``10``.